Percolation theory: In biology, biochemistry, and physical virology

 Percolation theory has been used to successfully predict the fragmentation of biological virus shells (capsids), with the fragmentation threshold of Hepatitis B virus capsid predicted and detected experimentally.
 When a critical number of subunits has been randomly removed from the nanoscopic shell, it fragments and this fragmentation may be detected using Charge Detection Mass Spectroscopy (CDMS) among other single-particle techniques.
 This is a molecular analog to the common board game Jenga, and has relevance to the broader study of virus disassembly.
-Interestingly, more stable viral particles (tilings with greater fragmentation thresholds) are found in greater abundance in nature.
+More stable viral particles (tilings with greater fragmentation thresholds) are found in greater abundance in nature.

 In ecology

 Percolation theory has been applied to studies of how environment fragmentation impacts animal habitats and models of how the plague bacterium Yersinia pestis spreads.